box/developer.box.com/guides/box-sign/create-sign-request.md

 </ImageFrame>

-## Embedded Sign Client
+## Embedded Sign client

-[Box Embed][embed] allows you to embed the Box Sign client into your own website so that the users don't have to leave the website to got to Box Sign and back.
+[Box Embed][embed] allows you to embed Box Sign features into your own website.
+This way, users don't have to leave the website, go to Box Sign to sign the document, and then come back to finish the process.
-Instead, they can complete the signing process within the external website.
+Instead, Box Embed allows them to complete the signing process within the external website.

-To integrate Box Sign experience within your own website, you need the `iframable_embed_url` parameter that is specifically designed to allow signing documents within an HTML `iframe` tag.
+To integrate Box Sign experience within your own website, you need the `iframable_embed_url` parameter that is specifically designed to allow signing documents within the HTML `iframe` tag.

 <!-- markdownlint-disable line-length -->